kubernetes-sigs/gateway-api/site-src/guides/implementers-guide.md

 values that it understands will simply _never be used_, as they are not present in the older version.

-A similar guarantee occurs between the "experimental" and "standard" channels for objects in the same API version, so an implementation may be written with the experimental API definitions, but work just fine with having only the standard definitions installed - there will be fields or values that will never be used.
-The same applies for an implementation written using the standard API definitions running in a cluster with the experimental definitions installed.

 ## Implementation Rules and Guidelines

 ### CRD Management